Episcopal Relief & Development is supporting partners in Africa in response to the COVID-19 pandemic.

-In Africa, the organization is supporting partners as they provide food, hygiene and sanitation kits and personal protective equipment to vulnerable populations impacted by the coronavirus.
+In Africa, the organization is supporting partners as they provide food, hygiene and sanitation kits and personal protective equipment to vulnerable populations impacted by the coronavirus and subsequent emergencies.
 International Program staff is also working with partners to adapt existing programs in order to help reduce the spread of the virus.

-The Anglican Diocese of Guinea, with Episcopal Relief & Development’s support, is partnering with the Ministry of Health and Sanitation in order to educate local communities about the importance of hygiene in slowing the spread of the coronavirus.
-The diocese relying on the government for accurate information and best practices recommended by local health authorities.
-Diocesan staff and volunteers are translating these messages into “common speak,” and educating their local communities through the training of clergy and youth leaders who then act as trainers to families.
-The communication campaign also includes social media, email and text messages targeted at community members.
-Additionally, the diocese is distributing sanitation kits that include hand sanitizer, soap, chlorine, a bucket and paper towels to help assist families who may not readily have access to such supplies.
-In this work, the Anglican Diocese of Guinea is building on a network of relationships mobilized and sustained in response to the West Africa Ebola Crisis.
+The Anglican Diocese of Guinea, with Episcopal Relief & Development’s support, partnered with the Ministry of Health and Sanitation in order to educate local communities about the importance of hygiene in slowing the spread of the coronavirus.
+The diocese relied on the government for accurate information and best practices recommended by local health authorities.
+Diocesan staff and volunteers translated these messages into “common speak,” and educated their local communities through the training of clergy and youth leaders who then acted as trainers to families.
+The communication campaign also included social media, email and text messages targeted at community members.
+Additionally, the diocese distributed sanitation kits that include hand sanitizer, soap, chlorine, a bucket and paper towels to help assist families who may not readily have access to such supplies.
+In this work, the Anglican Diocese of Guinea built on a network of relationships mobilized and sustained in response to the West Africa Ebola Crisis.

 The Anglican Diocesan Development and Relief Organisation (ADDRO) in Ghana has adapted their programs to ensure the safety of staff, volunteers and project participants.
 ADDRO is providing personal protective equipment and sanitizers to all staff and community volunteers such as their ECD Promoters and Climate Resilience Volunteers and has implemented physical distancing protocols to reduce the spread of the coronavirus.

-Additionally, Episcopal Relief & Development is supporting all 11 Anglican dioceses in the Internal Province of Ghana as well as its COVID-19 response efforts:
+Additionally, Episcopal Relief & Development supported all 11 Anglican dioceses in the Internal Province of Ghana in its COVID-19 response efforts:

-– The Anglican Diocese of Accra is leveraging the use of the diocesan clinic in Pokuase to provide cash assistance to 120 seniors and elderly in the community to help pay their medical bills.
-It is distributing personal protective equipment such as face masks and hand sanitizers.
+– The Anglican Diocese of Accra leveraged the use of the diocesan clinic in Pokuase to provide cash assistance to 120 seniors and elderly in the community to help pay their medical bills.
+It also distributed personal protective equipment such as face masks and hand sanitizers.

 – The Anglican Diocese of Asante Mampong is responding by providing personal protective equipment such as face masks to 500 vulnerable individuals as well as food packs to 120 people.